ChoTotOSS/chotot-web-standards/javascript/packages/eslint-config-chotot-base/README.md

 [![npm version](https://badge.fury.io/js/eslint-config-chotot-base.svg)](http://badge.fury.io/js/eslint-config-chotot-base)

-This package provides Airbnb's base JS .eslintrc (without React plugins) as an extensible shared config.
+This package provides Chotot's base JS .eslintrc (without React plugins) as an extensible shared config.

 ## Usage

-We export two ESLint configurations for your usage.

 ### eslint-config-chotot-base

 Our default export contains all of our ESLint rules, including ECMAScript 6+.
-It requires `eslint` and `eslint-plugin-import`.
+It requires `eslint`, `eslint-plugin-import` and `babel-eslint`.

 1. Install the correct versions of each package, which are listed by the command: